zannicolas/Excel_Skills_Proof/Project_2-Analysis/README.md

 - These salary insights are important for planning and salary negotiations, helping professionals and companies align their offers with market standards while considering geographical variations.

-## 3️⃣ What are the top skills of data professionals?
+## 3️⃣ What skill matter most to get hire?

 ### 🔧 Skill: Power Pivot